Genesee Historical Collections Center (Archives)

-Among the more significant manuscript collections held here are those of Flint realtor Gerald Healy, African-American activist Edgar Holt, records of the Flint Woolen Mills, Flint Junior League, Rotary Club, and other personal and organizational records.
-The papers of Sen. Donald Riegle and Rep. Dale Kildee are included among its political collections.
+Significant collections held here relate to various subjects in Flint’s history, including labor (University of Michigan-Flint Labor History Project and UAW Local 599); civil rights (Olive Beasley, Edgar Holt, Peter Jacquette); Arab-Americans (Hani Bawardi, Anthony Mansour); industry (Flint Woolen Mills); service clubs (Flint Junior League, Rotary Club, Junior Chamber of Commerce); and many others, both personal and organizational.
+The papers of Sen. Donald Riegle and Congressman Dale Kildee are included among its political collections.
 The Center holds a microfilm copy of the papers of Henry H. Crapo, Flint governor, lumberman, and railroad executive, as well as papers of members of his family.
 Finding aids are available at the archives and online.

 The Center holds a general reference collection relating to Michigan history, besides many books and pamphlets on Flint-area topics.
 Organizational newsletters, maps, sound recordings, and microfilm of Flint newspapers are among further holdings.
 Books, manuscript collections, and other items are cataloged on Mirlyn.
 Finding aids and databases are available on site.